 The lighting you provide will be dictated by the type of work that your business does.
 However, every employer must make sure lighting is adequate for the task in hand.
 For instance, while an office could be lit to 300 lux, employees may need a desk lamp to study things more closely.
 A corridor, though, may only need to be lit to 50 lux.

 You must also consider aspects of lighting such as colour, contrast and glare, especially from screens.
 Giving staff control over their own lighting can reduce stress.
 Sudden changes in light levels can be a problem because it takes the eye several seconds to adapt to new conditions so contrasts should be gradual.
-More information on lighting legislation can be found here.
+Here is more information on lighting legislation.

 4. Noise and vibration